The presentation of the national budget and the Budget Memorandum

 Budget bills

-Before the Cabinet can carry out its proposals, Parliament has to consider and approve them.
+Before the cabinet can carry out its proposals, parliament has to consider and approve them.
 The budgets of the respective government departments are presented in the form of budget bills.
 In autumn, both the House of Representatives and the Senate discuss these bills.
 Some proposals are amended and adapted, others are rejected whilst some are adopted immediately without any modifications.
 Only the House of Representative has the right of amendment and can make changes to budget bills.
 The Senate does not have the right of amendment.
-Just as is the case with any other Act, the King has to sign budget Acts.
+Just as is the case with any other Act, the Head of State has to sign budget Acts.
 The minister who is responsible for the budget has to sign as well.